 In the UN Secretary-General's 2016 report, "In Safety and Dignity: Addressing Large Movements of Refugees and Migrants", there is a renewed call to improve data on migration.
 The report is one of many that recognize the need for better international migration data.
 Official statistics on international migration remain very poor, and many migrants remain "invisible" because they are not registered (i.e., legal identification).
 All migrants, regardless of their status, could benefit from other types of identification such as civic registration (birth, marriage, death), and access cards to services (more municipalities could use these).

 Some countries still do not record a person’s country of birth or citizenship in their census.
 Moreover, internationally comparable data on migration are relatively scarce.
 While it is too early to say what process Member States will adopt for GCM implementation, follow up and review process will be, a priority should be to enhance international efforts in the collection, analysis and sharing of migration data.

 In early 2017, UN Member States agreed on the process and timeline for a GCM.
-The elaboration of a Compact is taking place through the implementation of three phases (i.e., consultation phase, stocktaking phase, and negotiation phase).
+The elaboration of the Global Compact is taking place through the implementation of three phases (i.e., consultation phase, stocktaking phase, and negotiation phase).

 Phase I (consultation) – Between April and December 2017 a series of six informal thematic sessions on facilitating safe, orderly and regular migration were held in Geneva, New York and Vienna, with the participation of relevant stakeholders from the global, national and local levels.
 The purpose of these sessions was to gather substantive input and concrete recommendations for the development of the GCM.